 Just remember, your interaction with law enforcement will end much more positively if you do not resist a command and control your emotions for the best outcome.
 But if you’re not comfortable giving up your constitutional rights and want to resist a command, you have a strong foundation for peacefully resisting through communicating your desire to talk to your attorney.
 If an officer commands you to do something you don’t agree with, save your disagreement for the courtroom.

-Just like I discussed in my post about police body cameras, there a few things to always remember during a traffic stop when a police officer commands you to do something you know you are not legally required to do.
+police body cameras, there a few things to always remember during a traffic stop when a police officer commands you to do something you know you are not legally required to do.
 Keep calm, only move your hands after asking permission, and don’t feel forced to answer questions.
 If you choose to resist a command, be aware that there could be immediate and possibly violent consequences, even if you are innocent of any crime.

 When in doubt, remember these four words: “I want my attorney.”